mattiasflodin/reckless/README.md

   this *makes your non-logging code run faster* than if you were using a library that has to enter the kernel to perform its work.
-* No locks need to be taken for synchronization between threads (unless the queue fills up; see the performance section for more information about the implications of this).
+* No locks need to be taken for synchronization between threads (unless the queue fills up; see the performance article for more information about the implications of this).
 * It doesn't have to wait for the actual I/O operation to complete.
 * If there are bursts of log calls, multiple items on the queue can be